“Seconds save lives – clean your hands” – World Hand Hygiene Day, Wednesday 5th May

 WHEN TO CLEAN YOUR HANDS

-- Wash hands when are visibly contaminated with dirt, soil, organic material.
+- When they are visibly contaminated with dirt, soil, organic material.

 - When entering and leaving the hospital.